Ford Mustang (sixth generation): Saleen S302 Models (2015–2016)

 Saleen has introduced three different models for the sixth-generation Mustang.

 The "White Label S302" includes a naturally aspirated 450 hp 302ci 5.0 L V8 engine.
 A manual transmission was standard but an automatic was offered as an option.
 This model contains the Saleen S302 styling package for advanced aerodynamics.
 The White Label was available in 23 different colors, with 2 different wheel size options: standard 20" 5 spoke, or an optional 19" 7 spoke.
 Both wheels are available in standard Silver/Chrome, Carbonite, or Brushed Aluminum finish.
 To make this model Saleen specific, there was a Saleen logo deck lid insert and model specific badging.
 Other upgrades include a spoiler known as the "Saleen high downforce wing" and a Saleen exhaust system.
 The White Label can be configured in either a coupe or convertible version.
 Each vehicle was given its own VIN and was catalogued throughout the manufacturing process, giving it authentic collectability and higher resale values.

 For the "Yellow Label S302" model, all of the amenities listed above are included, but with an eighth generation Saleen Supercharger good for 715 hp under the hood.

 The "Black Label S302" comes standard with a 450 hp 302ci 5.0 L V8 engine, but can be optioned with a supercharger and Powerflash calibration to make 730 hp.
 Wheel and color options are the same as the White and Yellow labels.
 The Saleen exhaust system also carries over from the White and Yellow labels.
 Other performance modifications include a standard S4 suspension package or an optional fully adjustable suspension setup and 13.9" vented 4-piston brakes which come standard, or 15" slotted 6-piston brakes, which are optional.
-The Black Label also features a body kit, including a completely redesigned front fascia, axial grill, hood, side skirts, wing, and rear diffuser.
+The Black Label also features a body kit, including a completely redesigned front fascia, axial grille, hood, side skirts, wing, and rear diffuser.